Cinematography is the act of capturing photographic images in space through the use of a number of controllable elements.

 -Deep focus, which requires a small aperture and lots of light, means that the foreground, middle-ground and background of the frame remain in focus.

 -Shallow focus is a function of a narrow depth of field and it implies that only one plane of the frame will remain sharp and clear (usually the foreground).
 In contemporary cinema, shallow focus is often combined with deep space for artistic purposes or to demonstrate subjectivity.
-It is typically a feature of the close-up.
+It is typically a feature of the close-up.-Racking Focus is when filmmakers can change the focus of the lens to a subject in the background from the foreground or vice versa.
+This can be used to shift the audience’s attention or to point out a significant relationship between the two subjects.

 -The zoom shot occurs when a filmmaker changes the focal length of the lens in the middle of a shot.
 We appear to get closer or further away from the subject when this technique is used.